-Aopenable: Openable area (m); it includes the openable area of all windows and ventilators, opening directly to the external air, an open balcony, 'verandah', corridor or shaft; and the openable area of the doors opening directly into an open balcony.
+A{openable}: Openable area (m2); it includes the openable area of all windows and ventilators, opening directly to the external air, an open balcony, 'verandah', corridor or shaft; and the openable area of the doors opening directly into an open balcony.
 Exclusions: All doors opening into corridors.
 External doors on the ground floor, for example, ground-floor entrance doors or back-yard doors.

-$A{carpet}$ : Carpet area of dwelling units (m); it is the net usable floor area of a dwelling unit, excluding the area covered by the external walls, areas under services shafts, exclusive balcony or verandah area and exclusive open terrace area, but includes the area covered by
+A{carpet} : Carpet area of dwelling units (m2); it is the net usable floor area of a dwelling unit, excluding the area covered by the external walls, areas under services shafts, exclusive balcony or verandah area and exclusive open terrace area, but includes the area covered by the internal partition walls of the dwelling unit

-WFROP is Openable Window to Floor Area Ratio
+WFR{OP} is Openable Window to Floor Area Ratio